Next virus aid package could easily swell past $1 trillion

 The political stakes are high for both parties before the November election, and even more so for the nation, as the virus crisis and economic fallout hits cities large and small.

-Joe Biden, the Democrats’ presumed presidential nominee, stated his own priorities.
-The new package should “deliver a lifeline to those who need it most: working families and small businesses,” he said.
+Joe Biden, the Democrats’ presumed presidential nominee, stated his own priorities,.urging “a lifeline to those who need it most: working families and small businesses.”

-After insisting in an interview Sunday that the virus would simply “ disappear,” Trump on Monday acknowledged a “big flareup” of COVID-19 cases.
-He announced plans to relaunch his daily televised briefings.

-But Trump’s focus on therapeutics and a vaccine is falling flat on Capitol Hill as lawmakers understand any COVID-19 cures remain months, if not a year, from widespread distribution in the U.S. The federal government is still struggling to provide basic medical supplies and personal protective equipment to hospitals and health care providers.
+Trump’s renewed focus on therapeutics and a vaccine is falling flat on Capitol Hill as lawmakers understand any COVID-19 cures remain months, if not a year, from widespread distribution in the U.S. The federal government is still struggling to provide basic medical supplies and personal protective equipment to health care providers.

 Mnuchin vowed to stay on Capitol Hill for the next two weeks, determined to reach a deal by month’s end.